maplant/my-website/articles/2024-12-03-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 #### Drop checking

 As specified now as just a `NonNull<T>` and nothing else, the Rust compiler is forced to assume that any `Gc<T>` will be strictly out-lived by the underlying data.
-This is however, not the case.
+For our data type this not the case.
 Although a lot of Gcs represent references to the data, _some_ Gcs represent the entire lifetime - they represent data itself.
 Therefore, dropping a `Gc` can potentially drop the underlying `T` value.
 The Rust compiler _needs_ to know about this in order to perform its drop check analysis, or else potentially unsound code can be constructed.